St Joseph’s Cathedral Primary School

 PUPIL DEVELOPMENT GRANT STRATEGY STATEMENT

-This statement details our school’s use of the PDG for the 2022 to 2023 academic year.
+This statement details our school’s use of the PDG for the 2023 to 2024 academic year.

 It outlines our strategy, how we intend to spend the funding in this academic year and the effect that last year’s spending had within our school.